symfony-cmf/symfony-cmf-docs/cookbook/create_basic_cms_auto_routing.rst

 The routes have been automatically created!

+@TODO: The documents above no longer produce NUMBERS they have NodeName

 .. note::

     What are those numbers?
 These are node names which have been created